 Whilst role pay yourselves can be a good idea, if your child is uncomfortable doing so, they could act out emotions whilst using play puppets, dolls, etc. Adults may sometimes need to take the lead and create a game.
 The less inhibited you are, the less they will be!

-Conversations that encourage talking in general, be it about great things, or problems, are fantastic for allowing creative words to form, and for children to be given the time to explain themselves to you.
+Conversations that encourage talking in general, be it about great things or problems, are fantastic for allowing creative words to form and give children the time to explain themselves to you.
 It may take a while for them to get everything out that they want to, but that time you are silent to them means you are listening.

 Try To Resist Punishing

-Naughty steps and time outs are effective in dealing with children’s behavior, but they do nothing to help them recognize or deal with their emotions.
-Often these forms of punishment lead children to detrimentally bottle up what they feel to the point where suddenly they burst and the end result is an explosive set of negative moments that result in a vicious cycle of behavior equalling punishment.
+Naughty steps and time-outs effectively deal with children’s behavior, but they do nothing to help them recognize or deal with their emotions.
+Often these forms of punishment lead children to detrimentally bottle up what they feel to the point where suddenly they burst, and the result is an explosive set of negative moments that result in a vicious cycle of behavior equalling punishment.

 Use these moments to encourage your child to process what they are feeling and why.
-It is all in the tone of voice you use with them, and not the volume.
-They will eventually be able to deal with the overwhelming moments properly the more the explore and express their own emotions, but they cannot do this effectively by themselves.
+It is all in the tone of voice you use with them and not the volume.
+They will eventually be able to deal with the overwhelming moments properly the more they explore and express their own emotions, but they cannot do this effectively by themselves.

 Teaching your child to identify and express emotions is not going to be easy, but it is a vital skill for them to learn in life, and you can develop that in your child by using the 8 methods identifier in this post.

-Responding to emotions in an age-appropriate way takes time and these reactions will change as your children age.
+Responding to emotions in an age-appropriate way takes time, and these reactions will change as your children age.
 They should be encouraged at every opportunity to explore their feelings and know that it is fine to express how they feel.
-The more they are given the opportunities to do so, the faster they will be able to tackle their emotions independently.
+The more they are given the opportunities to do so, the faster they will tackle their emotions independently.